cnie109/Utilities-OG/README.md

 Use /utilities ping to show your own ping, or /utilities ping <player> to show someone else's.
 Also includes /bing which replicates the functionality of the default /ping in minecraft.
 *Requires utilities.ping permission.*

+- Bamboo Wood

+Allows crafting of bamboo wood prior to 1.20

+- Chainmail Armour

+Allows the crafting of chainmail armour with chains